harness/developer-hub/docs/platform/8_Pipelines/w_pipeline-steps-reference/step-failure-strategy-settings.md

 #### Different levels

-If there is a clash between selected errors in strategies on different levels, the step-level strategy is used and the stage level strategy is ignored.
+If there is a clash between selected errors in strategies on different levels, the step-level strategy is used and the stage-level strategy is ignored.

 ### Related reference material